 It’s common knowledge that we’re moving away from the less secure HTTP web protocol to the HTTPS (HTTP Secure) web protocol where the packet contents are encrypted, and certificates establish trust.
 Trust is achieved by authenticating websites via digital certificates that are signed by a trusted third party.
 Hence, HTTPS is used to authenticate target servers or sites, encrypt data in transit for privacy, and also to ensure data integrity.
 For HTTPS to work, a trusted third party, such as a Certificate Authority, issues and signs digital certificates that each contain a public-private key pair.

-In HTTPS web traffic the host header is encrypted, so Secure Web Gateways cannot access this information before finishing a TLS handshake.
+In HTTPS web traffic, the host header is encrypted, so SSEs cannot access this information before finishing a TLS handshake.
 In other words, getting the host header requires a Man-in-the-Middle decryption of the packet by the SWG.
 One strategy that allows categorization of the web request without doing a MitM interception is to inspect the Server Name Indication (SNI) field value which is not encrypted.
 The clear-text SNI within the Client-Hello message is checked to see if the server name is in a category that is blocked or allowed.
 (You can read more here)